 Over the long term ice sheets are the major part of solar amplification – and over the short term we are looking at cloud cover changes in response to changes in ocean and atmosphere circulation.
 “Closed cells tend to be associated with the eastern part of the subtropical oceans, forming over cold water (upwelling areas) and within a low, stable atmospheric marine boundary layer (MBL), while open cells tend to form over warmer water with a deeper MBL.”
 Ilan Koren et al, 2017, Exploring the nonlinear cloud and rain equation The region of the planet where sea surface temperature change most dramatically is over a large part of the Pacific Ocean.
 Rayleigh-Benard Convection cloud physics result in changes in planetary albedo.

-What can be seen over 9,300 years is variability rather than an illusion of regularity.
+What can be seen over 9,400 years is variability rather than an illusion of regularity.
 As would indeed be anticipated from the fundamental physics of complexity.
 “From the smallest scales to the largest, there exists an apparent conundrum: nature is both simple and complex.
 From apparent disorder, order emerges.
 This elegance in nature lies at the heart of my research interests.”
-Marcia Wyatt – who is the operator of a beautiful mind.
+Marcia Wyatt

 At a millennial scale the state of the Pacific Ocean superficially resembles the 1000 year cosmogenic isotope record – but the response is dynamic and nonlinear.

 The change in the beat of ENSO variability around the turn of the 20th century suggests perhaps a slight step change in the solar UV control variable at that time.
-The persistence of the 20 to 30 year IPO may be related to the quasi 22 year cycle of heliomagnetic reversals – with weaker 11 year cycles following stronger and with dynamic leads and lags.
-An intriguing possibility is a return to a La Niña-like epoch seen before the mid-Holocene transition.
+The persistence of the 20 to 30 year signal may be related to the quasi 22 year cycle of heliomagnetic reversals – with weaker 11 year cycles following stronger and with dynamic leads and lags.
+An intriguing possibility – with declining solar intensity – is a return to a La Niña-like epoch seen before the mid-Holocene transition.

 Moy et al (2002) present the record of sedimentation in a South American lake shown below (panel b) – which is strongly influenced by Pacific Ocean variability.
 It is based on the presence of greater and less red sediment in a lake core.
 More sedimentation is associated with higher rainfall in El Niño conditions.
 It has continuous high resolution coverage over 11,500 years.
 It shows periods of high and low El Niña activity alternating with a period of about 2,000 years.
 And there is the shift from La Niña dominance to El Niño dominance a little over 5,000 years ago that was identified by Tsonis 2009 as a chaotic bifurcation – and is associated with the drying of the Sahel.
 There is a period around 3,500 years ago of high El Niño intensity – red intensity greater than 200 – associated with the demise of the Minoan civilisation (Tsonis et al, 2010).
 For comparison – red intensity in the 98/99 El Niño was 99.